top of page

 Once you have purchased your eSIM plan, you'll receive the QR Code in an email, which you need to scan to set up and activate.

 So, if you open the email on your phone, how can you scan the QR code from the same phone on which you received the QR code?
 The fact is, you can't, and many people get caught up and frustrated.
-So here are 2 easy ways to scan the code for eSIM set-up.
+So here are two easy ways to scan the code for eSIM set-up.

 1. Open the email on a desktop, laptop, or iPad and then scan the QR code from the phone on which you plan to set up the eSIM.